gin-admin/gin-admin-cli/README.md

    gin-admin-cli generate [command options] [arguments...]

 OPTIONS:
-   --dir value, -d value      The directory to generate the struct from --module value, -m value   The module to generate the struct from --tpl-type value           The template type to generate the struct from (default: crud) --module-path value        The module path to generate the struct from (default: internal/mods) --wire-path value          The wire generate path to generate the struct from (default: internal/wirex) --swag-path value          The swagger generate path to generate the struct from (default: internal/swagger)
+   --dir value, -d value      The project directory to generate the struct --module value, -m value   The module to generate the struct from (like: RBAC) --module-path value        The module path to generate the struct from (default: internal/mods) --wire-path value          The wire generate path to generate the struct from (default: internal/wirex) --swag-path value          The swagger generate path to generate the struct from (default: internal/swagger)